 Realizing that I was guilty…

-Of neglect, a wholesale abdication of speaking the hard truths to myself, was damning.
+Coming to terms with the wholesale abdication of speaking the hard truths to myself – was damning.

 Strangely enough, it was those shoulders that I stood on which served as a jury of sorts.
 A chance for redemption offered through the power of Ancestral healing, echoes from those that came before me was compelling.